Piyush-00/EDA-on-Google-Play-Store-Apps-Dataset/README.md

 # EDA-on-Google-Play-Store-Apps-Dataset
-This project is and Explanatory Analysis on A Dataset consisting information on Apps on Google Play Store
+This project is an Explanatory Analysis of A Dataset consisting of information on Apps on the Google Play Store.
+Python Libraries Used: Pandas, NumPy, Seaborn, Matplotlib, Plotly